Publish–subscribe pattern: Scalability

 Pub/sub provides the opportunity for better scalability than traditional client-server, through parallel operation, message caching, tree-based or network-based routing, etc. However, in certain types of tightly coupled, high-volume enterprise environments, as systems scale up to become data centers with thousands of servers sharing the pub/sub infrastructure, current vendor systems often lose this benefit; scalability for pub/sub products under high load in these contexts is a research challenge.

 Outside of the enterprise environment, on the other hand, the pub/sub paradigm has proven its scalability to volumes far beyond those of a single data center, providing Internet-wide distributed messaging through web syndication protocols such as RSS and Atom.
 These syndication protocols accept higher latency and lack of delivery guarantees in exchange for the ability for even a low-end web server to syndicate messages to (potentially) millions of separate subscriber nodes.

+Message delivery issues

+Redundant subscribers in a pub/sub system can help assure message delivery with minimal additional complexity.
+For example, a factory may utilize a pub/sub system where equipment can publish problems or failures to a subscriber that displays and logs those problems.
+If the logger fails (crashes), equipment problem publishers won't necessarily receive notice of the logger failure, and error messages will not be displayed or recorded by any equipment on the pub/sub system.
+In a client/server system, when an error logger fails, the system will receive an indication of the error logger (server) failure.
+However, the client/server system will have to deal with that failure by having redundant logging servers online, or by dynamically spawning fallback logging servers.
+This adds complexity to the client and server designs, as well as to the client/server architecture as a whole.
+In a pub/sub system, redundant logging subscribers that are exact duplicates of the existing logger can be added to the system to increase logging reliability without any impact to any other equipment on the system.
+The feature of assured error message logging can also be added incrementally, subsequent to implementing the basic functionality of equipment problem message logging.

 Disadvantages

 The most serious problems with pub/sub systems are a side-effect of their main advantage: the decoupling of publisher from subscriber.